Tuesday, August 30

 Missouri famous person alert:

 Did you know that Maya Angelou was born in St. Louis, Missouri?
-Maya Angelou was a poet, book author, and a civil rights activist.
-Maya Angelou is best known for her seven autobiographies.
-An autobiography is a written account of someone’s life that is written by themself!
-The first book in the series of autobiographies that she wrote is, I know Why the Caged Bird Sings.
+She was a poet, author, and civil rights activist best known for her seven autobiographies.
+An autobiography is a written account of a person's life that they have written about themselves.
+The first book in this series is titled *I Know Why the Caged Bird Sings*.

 Facts about Missouri: